Oshkosh All-Stars: Conclusion

 On May 10, 1948, the Oshkosh All-Stars joined the Fort Wayne Zollner Pistons, Indianapolis Kautskys, Minneapolis Lakers, Rochester Royals, and Toledo Jeeps in an early attempt to switch from the NBL to the Basketball Association of America (BAA), though like the Jeeps, the All-Stars failed to switch leagues that year and joined the aborted BAA Buffalo team and cities of Louisville, Kentucky and Wilkes-Barre, Pennsylvania as failed teams and locations to have teams enter the BAA that year.
 In 1949, the NBL merged with the Basketball Association of America (BAA), forming the National Basketball Association.
 Darling proposed a move to either Green Bay or Milwaukee, but he was told that he had not met the deadline to enter the NBA.
 However, it was suggested that they were agreed to enter the NBA all along out into Milwaukee (presumably to merge with a local independent team in Milwaukee team called the "Shooting Stars"), but Darling and the other owners ended up getting cold feet in relation to their likely move out to Milwaukee instead.
 In any case, the players planned to join the newly created franchise would have included Gene Berce, Jack Burmaster, Gene Englund, Alex Hannum, Marshall Hawkins, Walt Lautenbach, Bob Mulvihill, Glen Selbo, and Floyd Volker; instead, those players alongside others that Oshkosh had the player rights to at the time were entered into a dispersal draft system of sorts held by the newly-established NBA at the time.
 Had the Oshkosh franchise managed to successfully integrate themselves into the newly created NBA from the two merged leagues, the planned idea in mind for the 1949–50 NBA season would have had the 18 teams from the NBL & BAA representing just the Eastern & Western Divisions of the time (as opposed to something like a National Division and an American Division akin to Major League Baseball where the National Division would be teams planned to be from the intended 1949–50 NBL season and the American Division would be teams planned to be from the intended 1949–50 BAA season) and would have had the old BAA teams play each other six times for 54 games and then play one home game and one road game against the now-former NBL squads for a total of 16 games at hand for a schedule of 70 overall games played, while the now-former NBL teams played each other seven times and then have a home game and a road game against the old BAA teams for a total of 69 games played on their ends for an unbalanced, yet workable NBA schedule.
-Instead, the early loss of the Oshkosh franchise meant that the NBA had to work out its first merged season between the NBL & BAA with a completely unbalanced three division format that both saw the Western Division hold only five teams that season and the Central Division temporarily become a thing that season before later, necessary expansions by the NBA required the Central Division to hold a necessary rebirth on its end by 1970 alongside the Midwest Division being a thing by then up until 2004 following the creation of the Charlotte Bobcats (now Charlotte Hornets).
+Instead, the early loss of the Oshkosh franchise meant that the All-Stars franchise would end up being forced to play in the minor league Wisconsin State Basketball League for the 1949–50 season, while the NBA had to work out its first merged season between the NBL & BAA with a completely unbalanced three division format that both saw the Western Division hold only five teams that season and the Central Division temporarily become a thing that season with six teams there alongside the Eastern Division before later, necessary expansions by the NBA required the Central Division to hold a necessary rebirth on its end by 1970 alongside the Midwest Division being a thing by then up until 2004 following the creation of the Charlotte Bobcats (now the revived Charlotte Hornets).